neuvector/azure-vsts/overview.md

 ![NeuVector controller service connection](screenshots/service-connection.png)

 ### Scan on standalone scanner
 * A standalone scanner needs to pull the scanner image from a registry.
-It also needs a license to run the scan.

 ![NeuVector vulnerability scan task](screenshots/task-standalone-scan.png)